oblinger/HookAnchorApp/PRJ/UF_docs/_parts.md

 	- Lexspace is also used to organize the semantics of interpretation itself, thus its vertices (lex) become locations where "semantic" resides.
 	- The functional semantics of interpretation itself is "grounded" by associating specially formatted grounding objects to these lex.

-	_[[version #2]]_  Specifically LEX formalizes the: (1) nesting, (2) linearization, (3) addressibilty, and (4) transportability, of source code in terms of the structure of its "written" rendering.
+	_{[version #2]}_  Specifically LEX formalizes the: (1) nesting, (2) linearization, (3) addressibilty, and (4) transportability, of source code in terms of the structure of its "written" rendering.
 This structure is subsequently used to ground the sematantics of interpretation itself.